shkyler/gmit-pands-project/README.md

 _**min(x,type):**_ This is a function that takes 2 arguments(x is an int, type is a string).
 It will then go through the data set looking at the column indexed by 'x'.
 The 'type' refers to the class of iris that is to be analysed.
 If type is 'all' it will look at the whole data set, otherwise one of the 3 iris species can be passed and it will only consider that particular species.
 The function will return the minimum value of the required data as specified by the arguments passed. (note that this function calls the max() function to use as the initial value of the minimum - if 0 is used, none of the data values in the data set will be below it, so it will erroneously return 0 as the minimum)

 _**stddev(x,type):**_ This is a function that takes 2 arguments(x is an int, type is a string).
 It will then go through the data set looking at the column indexed by 'x'.
 The 'type' refers to the class of iris that is to be analysed.
 If type is 'all' it will look at the whole data set, otherwise one of the 3 iris species can be passed and it will only consider that particular species.
 The function will return the standard deviation[12] of the required data as specified by the arguments passed.
-The algorithm was designed around the definitions on the wikipedia page.
+The algorithm was designed around the definitions on the Standard Deviation Wikipedia page.

 _**datacolumn(x,type):**_ This is a function that takes 2 arguments(x is an int, type is a string).
 It will then go through the data set looking at the column indexed by 'x'.
 The 'type' refers to the class of iris that is to be analysed.
 If type is 'all' it will look at the whole data set, otherwise one of the 3 iris species can be passed and it will only consider that particular species.
 The function will return an array containing the data values from the species and data column specified by the arguments - this function is useful for graphical analysis of the data.